Laurance S. Rockefeller Visiting Faculty Fellowships

 HOW TO APPLY

-These materials should be submitted online by Monday, November 6, 2017.
-We do not accept application materials by any other method.
-Letters of reference are to be submitted by November 9.
+These materials must be submitted online by the application deadline of Monday, November 5, 2018, 11:59 p.m.
+EST. We do not accept application materials by any other method.
 The selection committee begins reviewing applications immediately and incomplete applications may be at a disadvantage.
-Decisions are expected to be announced in early March 2018.
+Decisions are expected to be announced in early March 2019.

 Princeton University is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.